About This Blog

 28th June 1936 the Death of Alexander Berkman

-Seventy-five years ago on this day, Alexander Berkman died from a self-inflicted gunshot wound to the chest.
-Suffering from poor health and broken dreams, it was a sad and discomfiting end to the noble life of this seemingly inexorable revolutionary … Continue reading
+On this day in 1936, Alexander Berkman died from a self-inflicted gunshot wound to the chest.
+Suffering from poor health and broken dreams, it was a sad and discomfiting end to the noble life of this seemingly inexorable revolutionary who, … Continue reading

 29th June 1975 the Mysterious Tragedy of Tim Buckley

-Today we lament the tragic and untimely passing of rock’n’roll’s most revolutionary vocal stylist – the beautiful Tim Buckley – wrenched away from this planetary existence thirty-six years ago aged just twenty-eight.
+Today we lament the tragic and untimely passing of rock’n’roll’s most revolutionary vocal stylist – the beautiful Tim Buckley – wrenched away from this planetary existence on this day in 1975, aged just 28.
 Had he survived his tragic fate, who knows … Continue reading

 30th June

 No great act has as yet occurred on this date.
-Instead, we extend a raised fist in solidarity to the hundreds of thousands British workers who are today striking over planned pension cuts.
-“A wise and frugal government, which shall leave … Continue reading
+Instead, something to think about: “A wise and frugal government, which shall leave men free to regulate their own pursuits of industry and improvement, and shall not take from the … Continue reading